Himanshu-Koshti-lab/LogbackProject/Readme.md

 		</dependency>
 ```

-Then add logback.xml file to config the way of logging and log file creation.
+Then add logback.xml file to config the way of logging and log file creation..

 ```xml
 <configuration>